EpsilonSolutions/netscaler-command-reference/docs/network/route6/route6.md

 Possible values: DISABLED, ENABLED

 <b>msr</b>
-Monitor this route witha monitor of type ND6 or PING.
+Monitor this route with a monitor of type ND6 or PING.
 Possible values: ENABLED, DISABLED
 Default value: DISABLED

+<b>monitor</b>
+Name of the monitor, of type ND6 or PING, configured on the NetScaler appliance to monitor this route.

 <b>td</b>
 Integer value that uniquely identifies the traffic domain in which you want to configure the entity.
 If you do not specify an ID, the entity becomes part of the default traffic domain, which has an ID of 0.
 Minimum value: 0
 Maximum value: 4094

+<b>ownerGroup</b>
+The owner node group in a Cluster for this route6.
+If owner node group is not specified then the route is treated as Striped route.
+Default value: DEFAULT_NG